junxit/us-congress-bills-116/metadata.md

 - 2019-11-13 — Placed on the Union Calendar, Calendar No. 232.
 - 2019-11-13 — Reported by the Committee on Transportation and Infrastructure.
 H. Rept.
 116-288.
 - 2019-11-13 — Reported by the Committee on Transportation and Infrastructure.
 H. Rept.
 116-288.
+- 2020-02-05 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2020-02-05 — Considered as unfinished business. (consideration: CR H833)
+- 2020-02-05 — Considered under suspension of the rules. (consideration: CR H780-785)
+- 2020-02-05 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+4044.
+- 2020-02-05 — Motion to reconsider laid on the table Agreed to without objection.
+- 2020-02-05 — Mr. Malinowski moved to suspend the rules and pass the bill, as amended.
+- 2020-02-05 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 355 - 62 (Roll no. 35). (text: CR H780)
+- 2020-02-05 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 355 - 62 (Roll no. 35).